If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 3. Less Security

-If one of the websites on the server gets hacked, there’s a small chance it could affect your website too.
+If one of the websites on the server is hacked, there’s a small chance it could affect your website as well.

 4. Not Ideal for High-Traffic Sites

-Shared hosting is not made for websites that get a lot of visitors or need high performance.
+Shared hosting is not suitable for websites that receive a high volume of visitors or require high performance.

-Shared hosting can be fine for SEO if your website loads fast, the server uptime is good (above 99.9%), and the hosting provider has a good reputation.
+Shared hosting can be suitable for SEO if your website loads quickly, the server uptime is high (above 99.9%), and the hosting provider has a good reputation.

-But it can hurt your SEO if your website crashes during traffic spikes, the server is slow or unreliable, and the IP address is blacklisted due to other sites on the server.
+However, it can harm your SEO if your website crashes during traffic spikes, the server is slow or unreliable, or the IP address is blacklisted due to other sites on the same server.

 Yes, shared hosting can be secure, but it also depends on the provider.